david-clapper-review/my-publication/docs/api-reference/poc/reference.md

-# API Endpoints for the Widget
+# API Endpoints for Widget
 <!-- topic-type: reference -->
-This document describes the API endpoints for managing the "widget."
-You can use these endpoints to create, retrieve, or delete the widget.
+This document describes the API endpoints for managing Widget Tool.
+You can use these endpoints to create, retrieve, or delete a widget.
 Please note that some endpoints may be outdated.

 ## Parameters
 | Parameter  | Description                                         | Default Value |